SRFleming/Slimey-Business-Game/README.md

 #### OBJECTS, TEXTURES AND ENTITIES

-We have created a low poly-style environment for our game.
-We made this choice based on our more simplistic idea for looks and efficiently fulfilling the performance requirements.
-Therefore, we have used a variety of low poly assets from the Unity Asset Store as our primary game objects.
-We used these game objects to create the map itself, the player model, power-ups, and enemy models.
-To further enhance this feeling, we based our textures and materials on flat but glossy colours.
-This was also done to fit the aesthetics of our implemented cel shader, which is described in a later section.
-We tried using a few more realistic textures, but they did not fit the low poly style, which made us revert to the plain colours.
+As we were restricted to 500mb of asset space, we mixed and matched a variety of low-poly assets from the Unity Asset Store to create the map (trees, rocks, grass, terrain), the player model, power-ups, and enemy models.
+We chose models that matched the cartoonish direction we were going for, and similarly based our textures and materials on bright and glossy colours.
+Later on we thought about our art direction when implementing our cel shader, which we will go into more detail in a later section.
+We tried using a few other -more realistic- textures, but they did not fit the cartoonish low poly style we were going for, so we reverted back to plain colours.

 #### PROCEDURAL GENERATION